shradiphylleia/Squirrel/README.md

 workflows should be saved in .github/workflows.filename should be descriptive of what the file serves with the extension .yml or yaml yaml is the markup language for configuration file.

+* the first GitHub actions was setup.will be triggered on each pull request.